 University of Colorado Boulder

 Liora R. Halperin is an Assistant Professor in the Department of History and the Program in Jewish Studies and the holder of the Endowed Professorship in Israel/Palestine Studies at the University of Colorado Boulder, where she has taught since 2013.
 Her research focuses on Jewish cultural history, Jewish-Arab relations in Ottoman and Mandate Palestine, language ideology and policy, and the politics surrounding nation formation in Palestine in the years leading up to the creation of the State of Israel in 1948.
 She is also a member of the advisory board for CU's Archive of Post-Holocaust American Judaism, and affiliated faculty in Middle Eastern Studies at the CU Center for Asian Studies.

 Halperin received her Ph.D. from UCLA's history department.
 In 2011-2012 she was the Blaustein Postdoctoral Fellow at Yale University.
-In 2012-2013 she was an Assistant Professor of Near Eastern Studies and Judaic Studies at Princeton University, where she taught courses on Israel/Palestine, Modern Jewish History, and the Modern Middle East, as well as courses on historical methodology.
+In 2012-2013 she was an Assistant Professor of Near Eastern Studies and Judaic Studies at Princeton University.
+She teaches courses on Israel/Palestine, Jewish History, and the Modern Middle East, as well as courses on historical methodology.

-She received her undergraduate degree at Harvard in History and Near Eastern Languages and Civilizations and has held additional visiting affiliations at U.C.
+She received her undergraduate degree from Harvard in History and Near Eastern Languages and Civilizations and has held additional visiting affiliations at U.C.
 Berkeley, the Hebrew University in Jerusalem, and Harvard.